woghks778803/jpro-blog-app/jpro-blog/src/wp-content/plugins/megamenu/readme.txt

 ###Features

 * Builds upon the standard WordPress menus system
+* Restores the *Appearance > Menus* screen in "full site editing" themes
 * Supports multiple menu locations each with their own configuration
 * Off canvas (slide in from left or right) or standard drop down mobile menu
-* Organise your sub menus into rows and columns using the Grid Layout builder
+* Organise your sub menu content into rows and columns using the Grid Layout builder
 * Display WordPress Widgets in your menu
-* Customise the styling of your menus using a built in theme editor
+* Fully customise the styling of your menus using the built in theme editor
 * Supports Flyout (traditional) or Mega Menu sub menu styles
 * Hover, Hover Intent or Click event to open sub menus
 * Fade, Fade Up, Slide Up or Slide sub menu transitions